apache/incubator-uniffle/docs/coordinator_guide.md

 ### Enable Authorization
 The RESTful API supports Basic authorization. we can enable it by setting `rss.http.basic.authorizationCredentials` to a not empty string.
-After enabling Basic authorization, you need to add credentials to the header when requesting some of the interfaces, such as the decommissioning interface.
+After enabling Basic authorization, you need to add credentials to the header when requesting some interfaces, such as the decommissioning interface.
 For Basic authentication the credentials are constructed by first combining the username and the password with a colon (uniffle:uniffle123) , and then by encoding the resulting string in base64 (dW5pZmZsZTp1bmlmZmxlMTIz).
 #### Example cURL: